 Arzu has been an English teacher in a state school in Turkey for nearly 19 years.
 She is really proud of being part of the wonderful iTDi community since she loves communicating with other educators all around the world and learning from them.
 She is always enthusiastic and eager to share, and enjoys reading, travelling, walking in nature and riding a bike.She is also one of the teacher trainers of Ministry of National Education on Innovative Technologies for Engaging Classrooms project.

-Ayat is an EFL senior teacher at a primary language school in Cairo, Egypt.
-She has taught different age groups and levels for more than twelve years.
-Her main interests are online teaching & learning, exploring and using new web 2.0 tools in blended learning and enhancing creativity in the classroom.
-She believes that a teacher should enjoy teaching so that the students enjoy learning.
+Ayat is an EFL teacher, teacher trainer and ICT coordinator.
+She’s been teaching different age groups and levels for more than 17 years.
+She’s presented at many local and international online and face2face events and conferences.
+Her main interests are online teaching & learning, exploring and using web 2.0 tools in blended learning and enhancing creativity in the classroom.
+She believes if a teacher enjoys teaching, the students will enjoy learning.
 Ayat’s blog: A Teacher’s PD Diary Ayat on Twitter: @ayatawel

 Aziz is a Moroccan EFL teacher with more than 6 years of classroom experience.
 Soubai graduated from Ibn Zohr University with BA degree in English literature.
 With a passion for learning and teaching using technology, he was enrolled in several professional development courses designed by the International Teacher development Institute, Arizona State University and Coursera.
 He conducted many professional workshops mainly related to English Language instruction and effective classroom practices.
 Aziz is also an aspiring writer and a poet.